 Rolling hurricane shutters are mounted and motorized to allow for quick protection from a hurricane.
 Our RollGard Shutter has set the standard for storm protection and security by combining the highest quality materials and engineering.
 All components of the shutter, from the slat design to the exceptionally quiet motors (available as an option), are designed and fabricated to provide years of quiet and secure operation.

 How much hurricane protection do I need in New Orleans?

 Louisiana sees a large share of the hurricane activity on the U.S. mainland.
 Between 1851 and 2004, 18 major hurricanes with a Saffir-Simpson rating of 3 or above have hit the state.
 New Orleans itself has been hit by hurricane wind speeds of 210 mph, with Hurricane Camille, or 174 mph reported wind speeds with Hurricane Katrina.

-Windows that are highly rated for wind and impacts can help, but for true protection you'll want to add hurricane shutters to your home.
+Highly rated windows for wind and impacts are helpful, but for real protection, add hurricane shutters to your home.
 For hurricane shutters in New Orleans, look for ones that comply with: